vladmesh/service-template/.github/CONTRIBUTING.md

 Runs on every pull request against `main` (and manually via `workflow_dispatch`).
 The job:

 1. Copies `.env.example` to `.env` so that services referencing `env_file` boot without extra setup.
-2. Builds the backend test image defined in `infra/compose.test.yml`.
+2. Executes `make lint` (ruff) inside the backend test container.
-3. Executes `ruff check` and `pytest` inside the backend container from the Compose test profile.
+3. Executes `make tests` which fans out to the backend/tg_bot unit suites and the cross-service integration tests.
-4. Tears down the stack to ensure clean layers for the next run.
+4. Tears down the Compose stacks to ensure clean layers for the next run.

 ### `.github/workflows/main.yml`